econchick/interrogate/README.rst

 Usage
 -----

-Try it out on a Python project
+Try it out on a Python project:

 .. code-block:: console